CS5001-khoury/LivingTempatures/instructions/README.md

 * [README.md](../README.md) (the one with your name in it)

 1. Learning (AG)
-   * Star Rating properly takes in input, and works on star between 1 and 5
+   * check_lower() works on a variety of inputs.
 2. Approaching  (AG)
-   * Star rating works on partial star entries, and stars < 1 and > 5
-   * Star rating uses proper spacing between movie and stars
-   * Location Guesser provides correct locations based on simple conditions
-3. Meets  (AG)
-   * Location Guesser provides correct locations when temps are flipped
-   * Location Guesser provides correct locations based on harder conditions including edge conditions
+   * get_cities() works on variety of inputs.
-   * Code follows recommended style suggestions
+   * Code follows recommended style suggestions.
+3. Meets  (MG)
+   * Flowchart is correct for both get_cities
+   * Readme.md is filled out
+   * Coding practice is provided
 4. Exceeds  (MG)
-   * Code uses appropriate comments and docstring is updated
-   * Code isn't overly complex / meets suggested guidelines for coding
-   * README.md questions answered correctly
+   * Report.md question 1, 2, 3 are correct
-   * Flowchart is correct
+   * Report.md flowchart is correct
-     * matches the code provided
-     * both follow assignment specifications.
+   * Report.md deeper thinking is answered
+     * Does not have to be correct, but does have to be provided and thoughtful.

 AG - Auto-graded